 Android is an open platform that's freely available to you as an app developer.
 You can immediately download the Android SDK, develop apps, and distribute them to the world without any registration or fees.

-Android is developed by Google Inc. and the Open Handset Alliance.
+Android is developed by Google LLC and the Open Handset Alliance.
 We've made it available to you as a development platform pursuant to our commitment to openness, freedom, and innovation in mobile.

-To start developing apps for Android, download the free Android SDK.
+To start developing apps for Android, download the Android SDK at no charge.

-The "Android" name, the logo, and other trademarks are property of Google Inc. You may not use the logo or the logo's custom typeface.
+The "Android" name, the logo, and other trademarks are property of Google LLC.
+You may not use the logo or the logo's custom typeface.

-The Android Robot logo can be used, reproduced, and modified freely in marketing communications.
-Our standard color value for print is PMS 376C.
-Our online hex color is #A4C639.
+The Android Robot can be used, reproduced, and modified freely in marketing communications.
+Our standard color value for print is PMS 2412C.
+Our online hex color is #3ddc84.
 The Android Robot logo is licensed under the terms of the Creative Commons Attribution license and any use of it must be attributed as such.

 For more information about Android brands, see the Brand Guidelines.